MaP testing and fixture listing is subject to the following terms and conditions:

 (b) the manufacturer verifies to MaP Testing’s satisfaction that no physical changes have been made to the toilet model itself or to the trim components used.

 Where model re-testing is not completed, a re-listing (listing “renewal”) fee of US$150 per line item listing will apply.
 (Renewed listings are valid for an additional 4 years.)
 The original testing and listing applicant (usually the manufacturer) will be given ample notice of a pending de-listing, including the expected expiration date and delisting date.
 This notice will sent to the applicant a minimum of 30 days prior to such dates.
-In the event a manufacture delays in completing either option (a) or (b) above, the cost to re-list a model after it has been removed (i.e., after 30 days) from the list is US$200.
+In the event a manufacture delays in completing either option (a) or (b) above, the cost to re-list a model after it has been removed (i.e., after 30 days) from the MaP database is US$240.
 MaP Testing will make every reasonable effort to accommodate manufacturers’ internal approval processes so that continuity is maintained and the higher fee is not incurred.

 MANUFACTURER AGREES TO CONDITIONS